 - Can I play different music in different rooms at the same time?

-Use a BRIDGE or BOOST if you’re worried about your home WiFi performance or you want to wirelessly connect PLAYBAR to SUB and rear speakers.
+Use a BOOST if you’re worried about your home WiFi performance.

 Will Sonos work with my existing equipment?

 The CONNECT is designed specifically to integrate with an external amplifier/receiver, and bring Sonos functionality to a third party system.
 Once you have a CONNECT hooked up to your stereo system, you can stream digital music and control the music selection and volume from the Sonos app.

 Have a pair of speakers?
 The CONNECT:AMP is all you need.

 If you have existing wired speakers that are not currently driven by amplifier, you can use a CONNECT:AMP to bring Sonos functionality to your speakers.
 Once you wire your speakers to a CONNECT:AMP, you can stream digital music and control the music selection and volume from the Sonos app.